 - Any charges and fees payable when a loan contract is terminated as set out in the contract.

-As a general guide, the present value is calculated by multiplying the total amounts outstanding by the per month discount rate and the number of months outstanding.
+In a general sense, the present value is determined by multiplying the cumulative outstanding amounts by the monthly discount rate, and then multiplying again by the remaining number of months in the loan term.

 Percentage of Interest Payable Method

 When calculating the pay-out using this method, both the outstanding repayment amounts and the balloon/residual sum are taken into account.
 Additionally, the outstanding interest is calculated based on a percentage of the original interest rate.
 It’s essential to understand that the pay-out doesn’t include the full interest rate; instead, a portion of the initial interest rate is used in the calculation.